Disarm Your Inner Critic: the “Feel Good/Do Better” Confidence Programme

 What does ‘feeling 8% better’ mean?

-I measured positive changes in two different ways over the course of the programme - quickish summary here, and more detail in the Numbers section below:
+I measured positive changes in two different ways over the course of the programme - quickish summary here

 Benchmark survey- done just at the start and end of the programme, with a couple months gap